tnaoto1116/sctp/README.md

 You may want to check the following files:

 LICENCE	  Licensing terms of this repository

-COPYING		Licensing terms of other pieces of the package ROADMAP		A tour around the files in the distribution of SCTP-tools.
+COPYING		Licensing terms of other pieces of the package

+ROADMAP		A tour around the files

 INSTALL   How to install and run.

 ChangeLog	What has changed since the last release?

 ###GOALS
 - [ ]